 Educationally, Jim has earned bachelors and masters degrees in Geology and Geophysics from Boston College, where he was named as a member of the scientific research society, Sigma Xi.
 He then studied music composition and trumpet at The Boston Conservatory of Music, under the tutelage of his music mentor, Dr. Hugo F. Norden, where he graduated as valedictorian, earning bachelors and masters degrees in trumpet and composition, where he was named to the musical fraternity, Pi Kappa Lambda.

-Residing in Southern California, Jim considers science, music and mathematics interrelated.
+Residing in Central California, Jim considers science, music and mathematics interrelated.
 Among Centorino's hundreds of compositions, many are published and have been performed live, and are regularly broadcast internationally.

 Please Choose a Category: